gbmhunter/blog/content/programming/serialization-formats/a-comparison-of-serialization-formats/index.md

 * [JSON5](https://github.com/json5/json5).
 A superset of JSON which allows for multi-line strings, comments, single-quote string delimiters, and more.
 * [HOCON](https://github.com/lightbend/config): A serialization format that seems popular in Java.
 * [MessagePack](https://msgpack.org/index.html).
 This looks similar to protobuf (uses binary encoding).
 Has libraries for a wide variety of languages.
+* [SDLang](https://sdlang.org/): A XML-like serialization format (but without the angled brackets) with libraries available in .NET, Java, PHP, Ruby and other languages.
 * [XDR](https://tools.ietf.org/html/rfc4506) (RFC4506): The _External Data Representation_ (XDR) is a well-used but specialized (i.e. the average developer does not use this protocol on a day-to-day basis) serialization protocol.